 Australian plague locust update

-Situation update - Outlook for autumn 2024
+Situation update – outlook for summer 2025

 Australian plague locusts (Chortoicetes terminifera) are native insects that, if left unmanaged, can pose a serious threat to pastures, crops and horticulture.